igor-rosliakov-techwriter/webhook-receiver-onboarding-template/docs/architecture/security.md

 **raw request body bytes** and includes it in an HTTP header.
 The service recomputes the signature and compares it with the received value.

+### Responsibility boundary

+Signature generation is the responsibility of the webhook sender (webhook provider), not this service.

+The webhook receiver **never generates signatures** in production.
+Its only responsibility is to verify signatures on incoming requests.

+For local development and onboarding purposes, this repository includes helper tooling to simulate a webhook provider.

 ---

 ## Signature format